-Photodynamic therapy for lung cancer can be performed on an outpatient basis, is relatively pain-free, requires minimal sedation, involves less risk than surgery and fewer side effects because healthy tissue is spared.
-PDT also takes just minutes to complete.
+Photodynamic therapy (PDT) for lung cancer may be performed on an outpatient basis.
+It is typically pain-free, requires limited sedation, and involves less risk than surgery and fewer side effects because healthy tissue is spared.
+PDT also generally takes just minutes to complete.

 What is photodynamic therapy?

-Photodynamic therapy (PDT) is a bronchoscopy procedure that uses light-activated drugs and a laser to destroy cancer cells and treat symptomatic tissues.
+Photodynamic therapy (PDT) uses a bronchoscopy procedure to reach laser-activated drugs to destroy cancer cells and treat symptomatic tissues.

-PDT can be repeated on the same area, unlike radiation and chemotherapy, which makes it a good option for treating tumors that recur.
-The most common side effect of this bronchosopy treatment is sensitivity to bright light, which lasts four to six weeks.
+PDT may be repeated on the same area, unlike radiation and chemotherapy, which may make it a good option for treating tumors that recur.
+The most common side effect of this bronchosopy treatment is sensitivity to bright light, which typically lasts four to six weeks.